Ranked Enumeration of Conjunctive Query Results: Problem Setting

-\begin{example} For every input tuple $t \in R_F$, we associate a weight $w_F(t) \in \mathbb{R}$.
+\begin{exa} For every input tuple $t \in R_F$, we associate a weight $w_F(t) \in \mathbb{R}$.
 Then, for each valuation $\theta$, we can define $\rank{\theta} = \sum_{F \in \edges} w_F(\theta[x_F])$ where $x_F$ is the set of variables in $F$.
-In this case, the ranking function sums the weights of each contributing input tuple to the output tuple $t$ (we can extend the ranking function to all valuations by associating a weight of 0 to tuples that are not contained in a relation). \end{example}
+In this case, the ranking function sums the weights of each contributing input tuple to the output tuple $t$ (we can extend the ranking function to all valuations by associating a weight of 0 to tuples that are not contained in a relation). \end{exa}

 \introparagraph{Decomposable Rankings} As we will see later, not all ranking functions are amenable to efficient evaluation.
 Intuitively, an arbitrary ranking function will require that we look across all tuples to even find the smallest or largest element.
 We next present several restrictions which are satisfied by ranking functions seen in practical settings.